-As with any type of invasive surgery, tummy tuck scars are inevitable with tummy tucks.
+As with any type of invasive surgery, scars after a tummy tuck are inevitable.
 Where there are incisions, there will always be tummy tuck scars.

 Fortunately, most tummy tuck patients can avoid severe scarring.
 The majority of patients will be able to wear basically whatever they want after surgery — without showing any tummy tuck scars whatsoever.